Feastio

 Slate Theory Winery

-What he did have, he told me, was a business background from years spent working in oil.
+He did have a business background from years spent working in oil, he told me.
 And so began his entrepreneurial journey into winemaking.

 His wife and seven kids are joining him on this new adventure, including daughter Emily, the Vineyard Manager, and son Cody, responsible for the artistic styling and graphic design.

-The name Slate Theory is based on tabula rosa ("blank slate") theory which, according to Wikipedia, posits "...individuals are born without built-in mental content, and therefore all knowledge comes from experience or perception."
+The name Slate Theory is based on the tabula rasa ("Blank Slate") theory, which, according to Wikipedia, posits "...individuals are born without built-in mental content, and therefore all knowledge comes from experience or perception."

 Outdoor patios